 Dawn learned how to play a double-kick drum in a week for the rock shuffle the song required.
 We went into the studio and busted out the tracks smoothly, decidedly including a “big rock ending”.
 Jim and Linda wrote a cool middle section for the song with acoustic guitar, and Linda and I recorded the background vocals.

 Mike Chapman is a famous guy, he has produced a lot of hit rock records in his long career.
 He was hired to produce the song, and the raw tracks sounded great.
 He did an initial mix, as producers often do – but we didn’t like it much.
-It just didn’t have enough balls, to put it blatantly.
-He said he wanted to work on it alone and so we all went down to the Palms bar to have a beer.
+It just didn’t have enough balls, to say the least.
+After our initial criticism he insisted he wanted to work on it alone for a few hours and so we all went down to the Palms bar to have a beer.
 When we returned we still weren’t happy with the mix and Linda suggested that she would like to give it a try.
-Mike flatlined the board and walked out of the room.
+Mike flatlined the board and walked out of the room in a huff.

 This is when it initially became obvious to me that Linda has a natural talent for producing.
-She mixed the song and we loved it.
+She mixed the song, with our input, and we loved it.
 An Interscope rep (former Blondie bassist Nigel Harrison) came in and listened to both versions, and Linda’s version is the one we all agreed was best.